Quality Eye Care At Browz Eyeware

 To increase your omega-3 intake, either take supplements or eat foods that contain high levels of the fatty acid.

 - Soybean oil

 Take Frequent Breaks and Blink More

 When watching TV, reading, or using the computer many people forget to blink.
 It’s important to take breaks and blink more to inspire the flow of tears, which helps keep the moisture in your eyes intact.
 A well-known rule to follow is the 20-20-20 rule.
 It involves taking breaks at least every 20 minutes to look 20 feet away for 20 seconds — especially when staring at a computer screen or digital device for long periods.

 Environmental factors can cause or exacerbate dry eye symptoms.
 Heat, dust, smoke, pollution, high winds, and air conditioning all dry out our eyes.
 Using a cold-mist humidifier and not sitting directly in front of an air conditioner, heater, or fan can help reduce eye irritation.

 Last but not least: drink more water!
 Staying well-hydrated is good for your eyes and is critical for producing healthy tears, clearing out debris, blinking, and seeing comfortably.
 Be sure you drink lots of water to maintain your eye health, and of course, overall physical well-being.

 Home remedies can relieve mild dry eyes but are not a replacement for a comprehensive eye exam.
-If the symptoms persist or worsen, contact Browz Eyeware in Calgary.
+If the symptoms persist or worsen, contact Browz Eyeware in Bridgeland.
 We are committed to keeping your eyes healthy and your vision clear.